 Credit Risk-Credit risk is the risk that an issuer or counterparty to an investment will not fulfill its obligations.
 The Department of Economic Security does not have a formal investment policy with respect to credit risk.
-The State Treasurer's investment pool 3 is unrated.
+The State Treasurer's investment pool 3 and pool 500 are unrated.

 Interest Rate Risk-Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
 The Department of Economic Security does not have a formal interest rate risk policy.
-As of September 30, 2021, the State Treasurer's weighted average to maturity of its internal pool 3 investments is .78 years.
+As of June 30, 2022, the State Treasurer's weighted average to maturity of its internal pool 3 investments is .68 years and its external pool 500 investments is .12 years.